AXE02/Pawz/README.md

 # Pawz
-One-stop application for all dog needs
+One-stop application for all pet needs